 - Consideration of the annual report of the directors;

 - Consideration of the annual financial report of the Society;

 17. No business shall be conducted at any meeting unless a quorum of sixteen members is present to open the meeting and, upon request, before any vote.
 The board of directors shall from time to time determine the quorum for members’ meetings.

 18. If a general or special meeting is convened:

 - As per by-law 14(a) or 14(b) and quorum is not present within one-half hour from the time appointed for the meeting, it shall be adjourned to such time and place as a majority of the members present shall decide.
 Notice of the new meeting shall be given, and at that meeting the members present shall constitute quorum only if the purpose of the meeting is to wind up the Society;

 - At the request of the members as per by-law 14(c) and quorum is not present within one-half hour after the scheduled meeting time, the meeting shall be dissolved.

-- Directors shall retire from office at the end of each annual general meeting at which their successors are elected.
-Retiring directors shall be eligible for re-election.
-Directors shall be elected for a term of one year.
+26. Directors shall be elected for staggered terms of two years; initially, half of the new board shall serve only one year.
+Thereafter, all elections shall be for two-year terms.
+Directors shall retire from office at the end of the annual general meeting at which their successors are elected.
+Retiring directors shall be eligible for re-election at the same AGM.
 If a director resigns from the board, or ceases to be a member in the Society, the vacancy so caused may be filled for the unexpired portion of the term by the board of directors from among the members of the Society.
 A director who fails to attend three consecutive board meetings without cause approved by the Chair shall be deemed to have retired from the board.

 - To the members when the member is nominated to a position on the board; and